jpincas/tormenta/README.md

 # ⚡ Tormenta [![GoDoc](https://godoc.org/github.com/jpincas/tormenta?status.svg)](https://godoc.org/github.com/jpincas/tormenta)

+## WIP: Master branch is under active development.
+API still in flux.
+Not ready for seroious use yet.

 Tormenta is a functionality layer over [BadgerDB](https://github.com/dgraph-io/badger) key/value store.
 It provides simple, embedded-object persistence for Go projects with indexing, data querying capabilities and ORM-like features, including loading of relations.
 It uses date-based IDs so is particuarly good for data sets that are naturally chronological, like financial transactions, soical media posts etc. Greatly inspired by [Storm](https://github.com/asdine/storm).

 ## Why would you use this?